You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 But here's my decision.

-I'm gonna share it with you.
+I'm going to share it with you.

-I'm not gonna do it.
+I'm not going to do it.

-I will be supporting Donald Trump as I promised I would do from the very beginning, I'd support the nominee.
+I will be supporting Donald Trump as I promised I would do from the very beginning I'd support the nominee.

 And frankly, I support him enthusiastically.